akrambzgh/Planet-Facts/readme.md

 You Will See Two New Files Generated: **./src/input.css**,**/dist/output.css** .
 This Is The Last Step, Now You Can Write Classes Like: **bg-red-700, text-9xl** In The Class Attribute Of Any HTML Element

-wAfter That The Files Tree Will Be Like This:
+After That The Files Tree Will Be Like This:

 - Planet Facts
 - app